ahmadalkawasmeh/Scrabble/README.md

   - AI now has the ability to place the first word
   - Refactoring of AI to be its own individual static class, instead of just a field within the Player class
   - Implemented functionality for the "cancel" buttons when first opening the game and selecting the number of players and AI
+  - Added additional constructor for Tray class for testing purposes

 - Daniel Kuchanski - 101182041
   - Implemented custom special square positioning